-DIABIZ-M Forte Tablets are one side yellow to light yellow coloured and other side white to off white coloured, bilayered, elongated, biconvex film coated tablets scored on one side.
+DIABIZ-M Forte Tablets are one side yellow to light yellow coloured and other side white to off white coloured, bilayered, elongated, biconvex film coated tablets plain on both sides.

 Dapagliflozin propanediol is the propanediol form of dapagliflozin, a selective sodium-glucose cotransporter subtype 2 (SGLT2) inhibitor with antihyperglycemic activity.
 Dapagliflozin propanediol monohydrate is a hydrate that consists of dapagliflozin compounded with (S)-propylene glycol and hydrate in a (1:1:1) ratio.